 Reduction $\redlc$ is obtained by adding $\redi$ and $\reds$ to $\redbc$.
 What is the role of $\ii$ steps and $\sigma$ steps with respect to normalization in $\lc$?
 Perhaps surprisingly, despite the fact that both $\redi$ and $\reds$ are strongly normalizing (\Cref{lemma:strong-normalizing-idsigma} below), their role is quite different.

-\begin{enumerate} \item Unlike the case of terms returning a value which we studied in \Cref{sec:values}, $\betac$ steps do not suffice to capture $\lc$-normalization, in that $\sigma$ steps may turn a $\betac$-normalizable term into one that is not $\lc$-normalizable.
+\begin{enumerate} \item Unlike the case of terms returning a value we studied in \Cref{sec:values}, $\betac$ steps do not suffice to capture $\lcc$-normalization, in that $\sigma$ steps may turn a $\betac$-normalizing term into one that is not $\lcc$-normalizing.
 That is, $\sigma$ steps are \emph{essential} to normalization in $\lc$ (see \Cref{subsect:betasigma}).

 \item $\ii$ steps instead are \emph{irrelevant} for normalization in $\lc$, in the sense that they play no role.
-Indeed, a term has a $\lc$-normal form if and only if it has a $\bs$-normal form (see \Cref{subsect:irrelevance}).
+Indeed, a term has a $\lcc$-normal form if and only if it has a $\bs$-normal form (see \Cref{subsect:irrelevance}).

 \end{enumerate}